Skip to main content

 Tracking

-Use the tracking flow to extend a hand-drawn keyframe sequence to neighbouring frames automatically.
-The model service hosts the tracker; the backend wraps it as a job.
-Tracking is used after two or more keyframes have been drawn and the user wants intermediate keyframes filled in by the model rather than by linear interpolation.
+Use the tracking flow to extend a hand-drawn keyframe sequence to neighboring frames automatically.
+The model service exposes the tracker directly at /api/tracking/track; the Fovea backend and annotation tool do not yet forward to it, so this flow is reachable only by calling the model-service API directly.
+Tracking is intended for use after two or more keyframes have been drawn and the user wants intermediate keyframes filled in by the model rather than by linear interpolation.

 How the tracker is selected

-The selected tracker model is configured under the object_tracking task slot in model-service/config/models.yaml. v0.3.0 ships these options:
+The selected tracker model is configured under the object_tracking task slot in model-service/config/models.yaml.
+The shipped options are:

 sam-3-1-tracking SAM 3.1 tracking adapter default on GPU